-Rumors roasts all its own coffee, serving a wide range of single-origin beans.
+Rumors roasts all its own coffee in its second branch on Xingguo Road, serving a wide range of single-origin beans.
 If you’re looking for an espresso or flat white, however, you’ve come to the wrong place since Rumors only serves pour-over using Kalita-style ceramic filters.
 Pick your bean and the barista will make it there and then behind the counter.

 Talking of which, Rumors has counter seating, another typical feature of a traditional Japanese coffee shop.
 It’s a fairly small place, so the seats are limited.
 Like many of the small places I visited in Shanghai, Rumors has no air conditioning, so it can get very hot and humid inside, despite the best efforts of the ceiling fan.
 If it’s too hot, you can sit outside, although it’s unlikely to be any less humid!